sudo-nan0-RaySK/fire-up/README.md

 Your team assigned you a new task, or you just got blessed with a new groundbreaking idea.
 The next thing you wanna do is jump right to your computer and start your project.
 Doesn't matter if its a software project, a word document or just a Notion markdown.
-The immideate disappointment you get is - Yo have to start with an empty canvas.
+The immediate disappointment you get is - Yo have to start with an empty canvas.

 *Who likes an empty canvas?
 Nobody right?*